zlwaterfield/vortex/README.md

 # Vortex

-Vortex syncs files from a local directory to an Cloudflare R2 returns the hosted URL.
+Vortex syncs files from a local directory to a Cloudflare R2 bucket to host and share them.
 Additionally, it generates short links for the uploaded files using the Dub API (optional).

 ## Features

-- **File Synchronization**: Uploads all files from a local directory to an S3 bucket, excluding specified files.
+- **File Synchronization**: Sync files from a local directory to a Cloudflare R2 bucket
+  - Upload new local files to the bucket
+  - Delete files in the bucket that were deleted locally
-- **Short Link Generation**: Generates short links for uploaded files using the Dub API.
+- **Short Link Generation**: Generates short links for uploaded files using the Dub API

+TODO

+- Delete short links for deleted files
+- Add a 404 page for deleted / missing files?
+- Test out the S3 usage
+- Make the customer domains more clear
+- Add instructions on how to set up R2
+- Delete the local file if deleted in bucket
+- hash file names instead of using them directly

 ## Prerequisites

 - Python 3.8 or higher
-- An Cloudflare account and R2 bucket (note: this would work with AWS S3 but isn't tested)
+- A Cloudflare account and R2 bucket (note: this would work with AWS S3 but isn't tested)
 - (optional) Dub account with API key

 ## Installation